Coros Pace Pro Review

 Coros Pace Pro vs Coros Pace 3 Comparison

-The headline difference is that Pro is bigger and brighter with offline maps.
-However, almost every key hardware performance characteristic is improved to varying degrees.
+The headline difference is that the Pro is bigger and brighter with offline maps.
+Almost every key hardware performance characteristic is improved to varying degrees.

 Coros Pace Pro Detailed Heart Rate Accuracy test Results